-Community pARTnerships is a program in which AOB partners over several years with strong Montgomery County communities to engage middle and high school youth in creating works of art and design that address their communities’ needs.
+Community Partnerships are a series of programs in which AOB partners over several years with strong Montgomery County communities to engage middle and high school youth in creating works of art and design that address their communities’ needs.

-Community pARTnershps was created out of the success of our programming at the Carroll Avenue Quebec Terrace community, where we have been working with community members and the YMCA Youth and Family Services for the last five years.
+Community Partnershps was created out of the success of our programming at the Carroll Avenue Quebec Terrace (CAQT) community, where we have been working with community members and the YMCA Youth and Family Services for the last several years.
 Together, we created on-site art projects that are not only visually transforming the neighborhood, but are increasing perceptions of safety and strengthening community bonds.
-As this engagement comes to a close, we created Community pARTnerships to improve upon the model for future community arts projects in other communities.

 How does art and design address need?